-- A Physical Examination All participants in a school athletic activity must have a current IHSAA physical examination form completed and on file with the school prior to participation in any athletic activity. - B. First Practice Date Designated by the IHSAA and is the date that interschool tennis practice may begin statewide. - C. First Authorized Contest Designated by the IHSAA and is the date that interschool tennis competition may begin statewide. - D. Match Limitation A team is limited to the number of matches allowed during the contest season. - 1.
-Sixteen (16) dual matches and no tournament. - 2.
-Fourteen (14) dual matches and two (2) tournaments. - 3.
-Twelve (12) dual matches and three (3) tournaments. - 4.
-Ten (10) dual matches and four (4) tournaments. - 5.
+- A. Physical Examination All participants in a school athletic activity must have a current IHSAA physical examination form completed and on file with the school prior to participation in any athletic activity. - B. First Practice Date Designated by the IHSAA and is the date that inter-school tennis practice may begin statewide. - C. First Authorized Contest Designated by the IHSAA and is the date that interschool tennis competition may begin statewide. - D. Match Limitation A team is limited to the number of matches allowed during the contest season. - 1.
+No more than sixteen (16) dual matches. - 2.
+No more than five (5) tournaments (each round must count as a match). - 3.
 Total matches shall not exceed 22.